 Centerstone’s Financial Education Program goes beyond meeting basic needs to creating pathways of opportunity for people across Seattle.
 The program addresses the financial struggles of those living in poverty in our community by providing them with the tools to stabilize their situation, educating them on managing their personal finances effectively, and helping them to reduce debt.
 This is a critical step in the process of helping families become more self-sufficient.
 With a variety of services, we are committed to helping our clients live a life free of debt.

-Our Financial Education Program services are temporarily on hold.
 To receive updates on individual counseling, financial coaching, group workshops and other financial education opportunities, please join our mailing list.